kqr/kqr.github.com/_posts/2012-11-11-part-1-introduction.md

 Testing the interpreter
 -----------------------

-Assuming The Haskell Platform is successfully installed, run `GHCi`.
+Assuming The Haskell Platform is successfully installed, run `ghci`.
 Although you *can* compile your Haskell code to machine code, I will mostly be using the interpreter throughout this book.
 Upon starting the interpreter, you should be presented with a version number, some extra lines about packages loading, and then the prompt

     Prelude>